ONLYOFFICE/docspace-api-spec/static/docspace/api-backend/newai.md

 Update custom server

-Updates the configuration of a registered custom MCP server.
+Replaces the stored configuration of a registered custom MCP server, under the same name and scope rules as the add operation.
+The name is re-validated as a routable path segment, and an omitted &#x60;config&#x60; resolves the same way - to a system server&#39;s canonical settings, or to the portal-level entry of that name. &#x60;entityId&#x60; has to name a room the caller can open.
+The answer carries the stored registry entry.

 #### Parameters